wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 4.3 =
+* Add SSL support so that visitors can view the WordPress site with https:// URLs and Site URL can be https://

 = 4.2 =
 * Add option to override WordPress Current Theme
 * Security enhancements to eliminate direct execution of .php files